 Arizona Residents Employed Outside of Arizona

 Arizona residents who are working outside of Arizona may request that their employer withhold Arizona income taxes from their wages for work done outside of Arizona.
-If the out-of-state employer agrees to withhold Arizona income taxes from your out-of-state wages, complete Arizona Form A-4V and submit it to your employer.
-The amount withheld is applied to your Arizona income tax due when you file your Arizona income tax return.
+If the out-of-state employer agrees to withhold Arizona income taxes from the employee's out-of-state wages, the employee will complete Arizona Form A-4V and submit it to the employer.
+The amount withheld is applied to the employee's Arizona income tax due when you file the Arizona income tax return.

 Employees Requesting Reduced Withholding to Designate for Tax Credits